 When individual repairs are completed, the necessary funds will be disbursed from the line of credit; and the lender must ensure that all liens are removed.
 If the repairs are completed without using all the funds set aside, the lender must transfer the remaining funds to a line of credit and inform the borrower of the amount transferred.

-If the cost of the repairs exceeds the amount initially set aside for repairs, the borrower must have the required repairs completed.
-He or she may draw against a line of credit to cover the excess cost.
-This procedure might require a recalculation of the borrower’s payment plan (see Chapter 5 and HUD Handbook 4330.1).
+If the cost of the repairs exceeds the amount initially set aside for repairs, the borrower must complete the required repairs.
+They may draw against a line of credit to cover the excess cost.
+This procedure might require recalculating the borrower’s payment plan (see Chapter 5 and HUD Handbook 4330.1).

-If the required repairs are not completed within the time specified in the Repair Rider to the Loan Agreement, the lender must discontinue payments on the loan, freezing the loan at a line of credit status, available only to fund repairs, and mandatory items such as property charges and MIP.
+Suppose the required repairs are not completed within the time specified in the Repair Rider to the Loan Agreement.
+In that case, the lender must discontinue payments on the loan, freezing the loan at a line of credit status, available only to fund repairs and mandatory items such as property charges and MIP.

 ARLO recommends these helpful resources: